yennster/crestlex/index.md

 >Click **[here](https://harvard.zoom.us/j/95976553851?pwd=S0VCTG1tVUtBeXJ2RUxNdGVnc3pidz09)** to join our Zoom call.

-CRESTLEX 3.0 is the first-of-its-kind, 1-week, hands-on/virtual course for high school **teachers** and **students** which will give you experience in developing a real-world application of ML through hands-on examples of Tiny Machine Learning (TinyML).
+CRESTLEX 3.0 is the first-of-its-kind, 4-day, hands-on workshop for high school **teachers** and **students** exploring real-world applications of artificial intelligence through hands-on examples of Tiny Machine Learning (TinyML).

-This program is a collaboration among **Navajo Technical University**, **Harvard** John A. Paulson School of Engineering and Applied Sciences, **Google**, and **Edge Impulse**.
-CRESTLEX will be run virtually from June 22 to June 25, 2021.
-We look forward to exploring TinyML with you this summer.
+This program is a collaboration between **Navajo Technical University**, the **Harvard** John A. Paulson School of Engineering and Applied Sciences, **Google**, and **Edge Impulse**.

+CRESTLEX 3.0 will be run virtually from June 22 to June 25, 2021.

 <div class="message">
 <b>No prior experience</b> is expected.